-Early in this stage, an NSF PO will be assigned to be the primary point of contact with the research community to ensure that NSF reacts appropriately to community needs.
-At the earliest opportunity, the PO should organize a Project Advisory Team (PAT) to provide advice and counsel on the project.
+Early in this stage, an NSF PO13 will be assigned to be the primary point of contact with the research community to ensure that NSF reacts appropriately to community needs.
+At the earliest opportunity, the PO should organize a Project Advisory Team (PAT)14 to provide advice and counsel on project oversight.